Iowa vs. Louisville Predictions & Picks - Women's NCAA Tournament Elite Eight

 Iowa Schedule Analysis

-- The Hawkeyes' signature win this season came against the Indiana Hoosiers, a team ranked inside the AP's Top 25 (No. 2).
-The Hawkeyes secured the 86-85 win at home on February 26.
+- The Hawkeyes' best win of the season came in an 86-85 victory versus the No. 2 Indiana Hoosiers on February 26.

-- The Hawkeyes have 12 wins versus Quadrant 1 opponents, tied for the fifth-most in Division 1.
+- The Hawkeyes have 12 wins versus Quadrant 1 opponents, tied for the fifth-most in the country.

-- Iowa has tied for the eighth-most Quadrant 2 victories in the country (eight).

 Iowa 2022-23 Best Wins